Medicare Savings Programs (MSP)

 Things To Note

-- We will pay the Medicare Part B premiums for members on any regular Medicaid program, or those on the Medicare Savings Program.
+- We will pay the Medicare Part B premiums for members on regular Health First Colorado (Colorado's Medicaid Program), or those on the Medicare Savings Program.
 We will not pay the Part B premiums for any member on a Non-Medicaid Medical Assistance program including OAP-State Only, Colorado Indigent Care Program (CICP), or Child Health Plan Plus (CHP+).

 - Nearly all Medicare recipients get Part A for free.
 If you do not get Part A for free, we will pay your Part A premiums if you are in the Qualified Medicare Beneficiary (QMB) tier of the Medicare Savings Program.